yukl-c/Exploratory-Data-Analysis-with-Isolation-Forest-from-Environmental-Sensor-Telemetry-Data/README.md

 ## Exploratory Data Analysis
 ### Kernel Density Estimation
-The data of timestamp, temperature, humidity, carbon monoxide (CO), and liquid petroleum gas (LPG) were found to the outliners by Kernel Density Estimation respectively. the top and button 2% of data points with the lowest probability densities can be considered outliers.
+The data of timestamp, temperature, humidity, carbon monoxide (CO), and liquid petroleum gas (LPG) were found to the outliners by Kernel Density Estimation respectively. the top or button 2% of data points with the lowest probability densities can be considered outliers.

 ### Correlation of environmental aspects
 The data of timestamp, temperature, humidity, carbon monoxide (CO), and liquid petroleum gas (LPG) were used to find the correlation.
 There was a strong correlation between CO and LPG (corr: 1).
 A scatter diagram between CO and LPG showed that there is a straight line with the orientation from bottom left to top right.
 All the outliners shown in the graph are both outliners of CO and LPG.